-Councillor Ian Sollom said: “I’m glad that the Mayor has listened to the concerns of the local communities, which I had consistently raised at the GCP Assembly.
-There’s an urgent need for public transport for the communities to the west into Cambridge, but this was the wrong scheme.
-I urge the Mayor to bring forward alternative plans as soon as possible, and interim solutions to the problems on Madingley Hill, without which any new bus services will simply get stuck in the existing traffic.”
+District councillor Ian Sollom said, “I’m glad that the concerns of the local communities, which I have consistently raised at the GCP Assembly, have been heeded by the GCP Board.
+There’s an urgent need for public transport for the communities to the west of Cambridge, but this was the wrong scheme.
+We now urgently need some interim measures for Madingley Hill.”

 You can view all our campaigns on the campaigns page of this website.

 Do you have an idea for a campaign in your community?
 Why not let us know, or better yet, let's run it together.